-The venture adopted all techniques and business management skills to attract the citizens to download the online application in their smartphones or laptops, in order to continuously inspire the citizens of Xylum to become healthier.
+The Venture adopted all techniques and business management skills to attract the citizens to download the online application in their smartphones or laptops, in order to continuously inspire the citizens of Xylum to become healthier.
 By this online application called FitoFreak.inc, one could easily track its intake of calories by selecting the respective cuisine had by them in various meals, workout, water and the entire process.
-In its time FitoFreak.inc became the first application which introduced a fully-fledged animated workout session taking to consideration the height, weight, age and BMI ratio of the users.
+In its time FitoFreak.inc became the first application which introduced a full-fledged animated workout session taking to consideration the height, weight, age and BMI ratio of the users.
 Further, it proved to be the first online application which digitally offered nutritionist and fitness trainer services and the same turned out to be convenient for users to keep a track on their fitness regimes, making them a pioneer of a movement called “Quantified Health” in Xylum.

 Meanwhile, after seeing the response of the citizen of Xylum towards the FitoFreak.inc, the Venture decided to take FitoFreak.inc to new heights i.e. making it a successful healthcare online application globally.
-With this, venture pitched in their business idea to several foreign investors, looking forward to the investment to the tune of XNR 40 lacs.
+With this, Venture pitched in their business idea to several foreign investors, looking forward to the investment to the tune of XNR 40 lacs.
 Impressed with their high headed strong approach, one of the renowned business tycoon Mr. Larry Anderson came forward to invest an amount of XNR 30 lacs as well as two another individual investors named Ms. Priya Patel and Mr. Jim Kocoo showed willingness to invest in their online application FitoFreak.inc to the tune of XNR 10 lacs each.
-That in lieu of the loan amount the Venture gave a security deposit cheque, amounting to 10% of the loan amount to the individual investors.
+That in lieu of the loan amount, the Venture gave a security deposit cheque, amounting to 10% of the loan amount to the individual investors.
 Further, an agreement was entered with all the individual investors stating that the payment of the loan amount rendered by them in 2016 shall be made within the time period of 2 years along with the interest of 8 percent.

-In December, 2016 the Fitofreak.inc was ranked number 1 by ‘TimesIN Now’ magazine in providing the user friendly and customized online application taking the Government’s vision for the healthcare regime to the next level, globally.
-This idea of Ms. Andrea Jane and Mr. Menin Sadaf did not only encouraged youth to begin their own startups but revolutionized the concept of being fit for the people of their country and outside.
-Due to the success of FitoFreak.inc, the venture also came with the concept of e-pharmacy, whereby a new tab in the online application FitoFreak.inc was introduced, wherein the users may click a picture of their prescriptions; post on the application to order the medicines, and after the order being placed the same was to be supplied by them within 6 hours from the order.
+In December 2016, FitoFreak.inc was ranked number 1 by ‘TimesIN Now’ magazine in providing the user friendly and customized online application taking the Government’s vision for the healthcare regime to the next level, globally.
+This idea of Ms. Andrea Jane and Mr. Menin Sadaf did not only encourage youth to begin their own startups but revolutionized the concept of being fit for the people of their country and outside.
+Due to the success of FitoFreak.inc, the Venture also came out with the concept of e-pharmacy, whereby a new tab in the online application FitoFreak.inc was introduced, wherein the users may click a picture of their prescriptions; post on the application to order the medicines, and after the order being placed the same was to be supplied by them within 6 hours from the order.